 Restoration Hardware sells these nightstands for $369 each.

-So, armed with Ana’s plans and a bit of borrowed gumption from the ladies at Shanty 2 Chic, I waddled up and down the vast, intimidating aisles of Lowe’s gathering my supplies.
+So, armed with Ana’s plans, I waddled up and down the vast, intimidating aisles of Lowe’s gathering my supplies.
 It was the first time I took a trip to Lowe’s to buy lumber without my husband.
 I was a little apprehensive at first, but once I got there, I felt very empowered.
 It didn’t hurt that all the friendly, strapping young men working in the lumber department were more than happy to assist me.
 What a peculiar sight I might have been: imagine 1 tiny Asian girl + 7 months pregnant + pulling a cart full of lumber behind me = strange looks all around.
 Ha.

 I made sure to measure twice before making any cuts (Watson supervises):